 If you’d like to learn more about this sample, check out the Fold of the Week episode.

 Love it?
 Make Your Own Circular Accordion

-So, now that you’ve seen a few creative ways to use this fold, are you itching to try it for yourself?
+So, now that you’ve seen a few creative ways to use this folded mailer for print marketing, are you itching to make your own custom direct mail?
 Good!
 Design and print your own Circular Accordion here—you can download the template for free and get instant pricing, too.